What is a brass band?

 Which was the first named brass band to appear?

-In one of the greatest debates since “which came first the chicken or the egg, there is universal disagreement whether Bessies O’ the Barn Brass Band or Black Dykes Mills Brass Band came first as the band with the longest standing tradition of brass music.
+In one of the greatest debates since “which came first the chicken or the egg, there is universal disagreement about whether Bessies O’ the Barn Brass Band or Black Dykes Mills Brass Band came first as the band with the longest-standing tradition of brass music.

 What makes up a brass band

-Musical education also began to be an important part of university curriculum.
+Musical education also began to be an important part of a university curriculum.

 Put together bright musical minds coordinated into music departments, and music technology and performance can’t help but progress and improve.